 This battle between ants and fungus isn’t something new.
 Fossilized plants have been discovered showing evidence that this biological battle predates the existence of the human species by over 40 million years.
 Read more here.

-Key terms mentioned in the podcast
+Key terms mentioned

 - Zombie Ants – Ophiocordyceps unilateralis